Ylli Pango

-Ylli Pango (born in, Tirana, Albania) is an Albanian psychologist, academic, writer, and politician.
+Ylli Pango (born on 26 March 1952 in Tirana) is an Albanian psychologist, academic, writer, and politician.

 Education

 Pango completed studies in mathematics at the University of Tirana, and later completed a postgraduate in psychology at the same university.
 He later completed graduate studies in education administration at Boston University through the Fulbright Program in 1994–1995.

 Career and Controversy

 Pango became the Deputy Minister of Education for Albania from 1992–1994, as well as Vice president of Higher Commission of Scientific Qualification of Albania and Vice president of National Committee of UNICEF of Albania.

 He then lectured at the University of Tirana from 1997–1999, also serving as Head of Leading Committee of Albanian State Radio Television.
 He became dean of the university's Faculty of Social Sciences from 1999–2005, as well as serving as Political Counselor to the Albanian president from 2002 onwards.

 He served as the Elected Depute of District nr.38 Tirana, Member of the Albanian Parliament-Deputy Head of Media and Education Committee from 2005–2009, and in 2007 became the Minister of Tourism, Culture, Youth and Sports of Albania.

 As of 2010 Pango is the General Executive Director of Albanian Agency of Research, Technology and Innovation.